Tutoring Services & Academic Support

 Embedded Tutoring is tutoring that is required in classrooms, with additional study sessions possible as needed.
 We provide embedded in two types of course at MATC, contextualized math courses and co-requisite courses.

-Embedded Tutoring works best with in-person and virtual courses that have set times and "locations" for discussing class content.
+Embedded Tutoring works best with in-person and virtual courses that have set class times and meeting "locations" for discussing class content.

 MATH-134, Mathematical Reasoning, is a contextualized math course that serves as a mathematics requirement for select programs.
-This course may be used as the first of a two-part sequence that ends with Math-135, Quantitative Reasoning, as the capstone general education math requirement.
+This course may be used as the first of a two-part sequence that ends with Math-135 (or 250), Quantitative Reasoning, as the capstone general education math requirement.
 Both have embedded tutors.

 There is no prerequisite for taking MATH-134.
 However, MATH-134 may serve as the prerequisite for MATH-200, Intermediate Algebra.